List of Quenched, Isolated Dwarf Galaxies

 Since there are still relatively few candidate quenched, isolated dwarf galaxies known, this is a way to keep track and easily compare their properties.

 Please look at the references linked in the table for extended discussion of these galaxies and their properties.
-The physical and chemical parameters listed here are derived in a different ways from different data, so though every effort is made to show values consistently, rigorous one-to-one comparison will require understanding the nuance of each individual measurement and approach to analysis.
+The physical and chemical parameters listed here are derived in different ways from different data, so though every effort is made to show values consistently, rigorous one-to-one comparison will require understanding the nuance of each individual measurement and approach to analysis.

 As addressed in greater detail in Polzin et al. (2021), the non-backsplash quiescent field dwarfs share common characteristics including young (~ 1 Gyr) stellar populations and low (106 - 107 M) stellar masses, pointing to similar physical mechanisms informing the cessation of star formation in each case.